liquidsteel49/alfred-game-of-gits/sad-tale.md

 He died.

-Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will DEFINITELY NOT DIE!
+Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will DEFINITELY WILL DIE!